This document is for a development version of Ceph.

 Pass the port along with IP address if it’s running on a non-standard port:

-If there are multiple monitors, passes addresses separated by a comma:
+If there are multiple monitors, pass each address separated by a /:

 Pass secret key for CephX user optionally: